Kunitomo's matchlock guns that changed the history of Japan in the warring states

 This is a matchlock gun performance held on October 12th in Nagahama City, Shiga Prefecture, Japan.
 Three preservation societies of matchlock guns participated in this performance.
 They use rolled up tissue paper for safety instead of the usual bullets.

-Before firing a gun, a lit rope was attached to a mechanism outside the barrel, and when the trigger was pulled, the lit rope ignited the gunpowder and a bullet was fired.
-In the following photo, shooters are trying to attach a lit rope to the gun (red arrows).
+Before firing the gun, a lit rope is fixed to a device attached outside of the barrel which moves up and down together with a trigger, and when the trigger is pulled, the lit rope drops on the small container in which a gunpowder is placed, firing the bullet.
+In the following photo, the shooter is attempting to fix the lit rope to the gun (red arrow).

 The mechanism of a matchlock gun.

 A matchlock gun is functionally a weapon, but structurally it can be considered a machine.
-A shooter clamped a lit rope between the black part indicated by the orange arrow.
-When the trigger is pulled, this black part falls and ignites the gunpowder.
+A shooter fixes a lit rope between the black device indicated by the orange arrow.
+When the trigger is pulled, this black device drops down and ignites the gunpowder.

 A battle scene using matchlock guns during the Sengoku period (the period of the warring states), a period from the end of the 15th century to the end of the 16th century.
 The army on the right only have spears and swords, so they can be no match for the left army.
 This picture is exhibited in Kunitomo museum of matchlock guns.